CruelMoney/mod-api-docs/source/index.html.md

 - Detect the language of a text.
 - Remove sensitive data from text.

-The basic workflow is simple:
+Workflow is like this

-1. Define what [type of data](#filter-object) you want to detect.
+1. Create a project in the [dashboard](https://moderationapi.com/app) and add models to it.
 2. [Send a request](#text-moderation) to the API with content.
 3. We send back the detected values and original content with masked out values.